kirkch/JUnitMosaic/README.md

 ## Micro Benchmarks

-When a method is annotated with @Benchmark, JUnitExt will ensure that this is the only method to be run at that time and will time it over many runs; throwing away the initial runs to warm up the runtime optimisers and running the Garbage Collector between each run.
+When a method is annotated with @Benchmark, JUnitMosaic will ensure that this is the only method to be run at that time and will time it over many runs; throwing away the initial runs to warm up the runtime optimisers and running the Garbage Collector between each run.
 The results of each run can then be stored over time and